openmc-dev/openmc/docs/source/usersguide/install.rst

 2. In the root directory, a file named ``xsdir``, or some variant thereof, should be present.
 This file contains a listing of all the cross sections and is used by MCNP.
 This file should be converted to a ``cross_sections.xml`` file for use with OpenMC.
-A Python script is provided in the OpenMC distribution for this purpose:
+A utility is provided in the OpenMC distribution for this purpose:

    .. code-block:: sh

-       openmc/scripts/convert_xsdir.py xsdir31 cross_sections.xml
+       openmc/scripts/openmc-xsdir-to-xml xsdir31 cross_sections.xml

 3. In the converted ``cross_sections.xml`` file, change the contents of the
    <directory> element to the absolute path of the directory containing the